kattemolle/ecolpy/README.md

 - graphviz
 - pygraphviz

-To install these programs and python packages, it is possibly easiest to install [anaconda](https://docs.anaconda.com/free/anaconda/install/mac-os/) or [miniconda](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html).
+To install these programs and python packages, it is possibly easiest to install [anaconda](https://docs.anaconda.com/free/anaconda/install/mac-os/) or [miniconda](https://docs.anaconda.com/free/miniconda/index.html#quick-command-line-install) (recommended).
 After that, in a terminal, change the directory to the base directory of the EColPy repository, and run

 ```bash
 conda env create --file environment.yml